damonchandler/ansible/ges_network_time/ges_network_time/README.md

-Role - FPD Network Time
+Role - GES Network Time
 =========

-This role configures the Chrony (RHEL-based distributions) or NTP (Ubuntu) services to sync time from time.nasa.gov.
+This role configures the Chrony (RHEL-based distributions) or NTP (Ubuntu) services to sync time from genesis-dc1.genesis.local.

 In Ubuntu:

 * The ntp and ntpdate packages are installed.
 * The ntp.conf file is templatized (Jinja) and copied in place to the /etc/ directory.
 * The ntp service is stopped.
-* Time sync is forced using the ntpdate command: ntpdate -q time.nasa.gov.
+* Time sync is forced using the ntpdate command: ntpdate -q genesis-dc1.genesis.local.
-* The ntp service is atarted.
+* The ntp service is started.

 In RHEL-based distributions: